skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``GraphicGlitches`` - the 'Graphic glitches' page (default:
   `graphics/glitches.html`)
 * ``Graphics`` - the 'Other graphics' page (default: `graphics/graphics.html`)
-* ``JavaScript`` - the base name of the JavaScript file to use (default: None);
-  multiple JavaScript files can be declared by separating their names with semicolons
 * ``Logo`` - the game logo image (default: `images/logo.png` or `images/logo.gif`, depending on the default image format specified in the :ref:`ref-ImageWriter` section; this value may be overridden by the ``Logo``